 To participate in the Brain Bowl, contact your nearest Center of Excellence.

 2023-2024 Brain Bowl Downloads

 Place an ad in the next Brain Bowl & Summit Program Book.
 Deadline: February 1.
 Click here for the Ad Reservation Form.

 - Mathematics.
-Students in grades 6 through 12 compete in teams to solve challenging problem questions derived from the FSA and the SAT.
+Students in grades 6 through 12 compete in teams to solve challenging problem questions derived from the FAST and the SAT.
 Senior high school students compete for 4-year college scholarships.

 - Word Definition ("Word Wizard").
-Students in grades 3 through 8 compete to spell and answer sentence completion and analogy questions on words taken from the FSA vocabulary lists for their grade levels.
+Students in grades 3 through 8 compete to spell and answer sentence completion and analogy questions on words taken from the FAST vocabulary lists for their grade levels.